Subarashi42/Subarashi42/README.md

 ## 🎮 Current Quest Log

 ### **Shadows of Kaelora**
-Dark fantasy RPG featuring corruption mechanics, faction choices, and dual perspectives.
+Dark fantasy RPG featuring a "corruption" mechanic, faction choices, and dual perspectives multiple choice solo play.
-| *In Progress...*
+Project Lead| Working on this with a great devolpment team! *In Progress...*

 ### **Emotion Recognition iOS App**
 Real-time facial emotion prediction using TensorFlow Lite and Swift.